NathanaelA/nativescript-permissions/README.md

 # nativescript-permissions
 A NativeScript plugin to deal with Android permissions (mainly for API 23+/Android 6+)

+Has a dummy library for iOS so that if ask it for any android permissions; it will resolve every one of them as true...

 ## License

 This is released under the MIT License, meaning you are free to include this in any type of program -- However for entities that need a support contract, changes, enhancements and/or a commercial license please contact me at [http://nativescript.tools](http://nativescript.tools).